dsesar4/-Croatia-Climate-analysis/README.md

 Script is started by running weather_analysis.py.
 Data for analysis is then manually inserted.
 Init_analysis.py initializes data for analysis.
 Here we use Croatian 14 main weather stations.
-Fethers get average data for each of the listed categories.
+Fethers.py get average data for each of the listed categories.
 That data is fetched from DHMZ official site and stored in lists.
 Ogimet_fetchers.py does most of the job fetching data from Ogimet and putting it in pandas dataframes and lists.
 Plotting_data.py plots your data on bar charts.